Wan Kuzain

-Wan Kuzain bin Wan Ahmad Kamal (born September 14, 1998) is an American professional soccer player who plays as a midfielder for MLS Next Pro side St. Louis City 2 and has played for the United States at the under-17 level.
+Wan Kuzain bin Wan Ahmad Kamal (born September 14, 1998) is a professional footballer who plays as a midfielder for USL Championship side Sporting JAX.
+Born in the United States, he was a United States youth international before appearing for the Malaysia national team.

 Career

 Early

 Born and raised by his Malaysian parents in Carbondale, Illinois, United States, Wan Kuzain played Academy soccer with St. Louis Scott Gallagher.
 He was chosen to represent United States U-17 soccer team in 2013 and 2014 and also trained with Feyenoord Academy in 2015.
 Wan Kuzain signed with United Soccer League side Saint Louis FC on May 21, 2016.
 While there, he spent time on loan with the club's USL Premier Development League side Saint Louis FC U23.

 Swope Park Rangers

 After spending time at the Sporting Kansas City academy, Wan Kuzain joined Kansas City's USL affiliate Swope Park Rangers in March 2017.
 That same year, he became the first player of Malaysian heritage to play in the USL, and to win the Western Conference.